My Faith Story

 I was blessed to grow up in a two-parent home in a small Midwest town, an idyllic childhood relative to many.
 In retrospect, I see both the hand of God and the enemy of my soul at work.
 I grew up in a church-attending home.
 It was not from a heart of repentance or having knowledge of God’s redemptive grace, rather it was from a compulsory duty because that is what “good” American families do.

 When I was 12 or 13, my family attended a film titled A Thief in the Night.
 It’s a dramatic portrayal of what events may be like here on earth at the time of the rapture.
 After seeing the film, I was terrified of being left behind so I prayed to receive Christ.
 Life with Christ was great!
 I loved the church, church camps, youth group, Bible studies, and learning scripture.
 I felt radically changed inside – alive with new life.

 Through the Years

-God has sustained me by His undeserved mercy, grace and love.
-He gave me strength to survive and grow spiritually during years of insecurity, anxiety and low self-confidence.
-With God I made it through the divorce of my first marriage and the deaths of three loved ones in seven years – the suicide of my youngest son, the suicide of my second husband and the death of my mother.
+God has sustained me with His undeserved mercy, grace, and love.
+He gave me strength to survive and grow spiritually during years of insecurity, anxiety, and low self-confidence.
+With God, I made it through a miscarriage, the divorce of my first marriage, health issues from chronic Lyme disease, and the deaths of three loved ones in seven years – the suicide of my youngest son, the suicide of my second husband, and the death of my mother.

 The other is Psalm 19:12-14.
 “Who can understand his errors?
 Cleanse me from secret faults.
 Keep back Your servant also from presumptuous sins; Let them not have dominion over me.
 Then I shall be blameless, and I shall be innocent of great transgression.
 Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer.”